 Some of the Pharisees from the crowd told him, “Teacher, rebuke your disciples.”

 He answered, “I tell you, if they were to keep silent, the stones would cry out.”

 Theologians have called this the Aseity of God–the simplicity of God.
 God is simply God.–that he is simply who he says he is and nothing more nor less and he is not whimsical nor capricious.
 If we can wrap our mortal minds around this infinite concept, then we will begin to grasp who God really is.
 It is why Moses sung:

 in all generations.

 or ever you had formed the earth and the world,

 from everlasting to everlasting you are God.

 Our little stupid weak gods are exactly like this.
-That is why we make them up thinking we are in control somehow.
-But we give our idol what it wants and it only takes and never gives.
-And now it sucks our soul dry.
+That is why we make them thinking we are in control somehow.
+But we give our idols what it wants and our sin only takes and never gives.
+And now it sucks our souls dry.

-Because God is simply and forever glorious, when the Bible says:
+And because God is simply and forever good, gracious, and glorious, when the Bible says:

 Genesis 3:15 (CSB) I will put hostility between you and the woman,